DFE-Digital/ddt-job-descriptions/README.md

 If you make any changes which need a new environment variable, you will need to add this to the Heroku app.

-If you need access to the Heroku pipeline or app management, speak to DesignOps to request access.
+If you need access to the Heroku pipeline or app management, speak to [DfE DesignOps](https://design.education.gov.uk/design-ops) to request access.

 ### Deployment

-When a change is merged into the main branch, the Heroku pipeline automatically deployes the change to:
+When a change is merged into the main branch, the Heroku pipeline automatically deploys the change to:

 [https://ddt-job-descriptions-5ca184d3d4ce.herokuapp.com](https://ddt-job-descriptions-5ca184d3d4ce.herokuapp.com)